 Almost risible today is the revelation that the ore tramcar was built to haul guano being mined in a bat cave (!) and used for fertilizer.
 A title card at the end acknowledges the cooperation of America’s guano industry.
 The car even says “U.S. Guano” on the side, which these days would surely elicit nods of agreement from Mexican viewers.

-One last thing — I really doubt that that small plane near the end can carry so much ore… there would have to be serious weight issues.
+One last thing — I really doubt that that small plane near the end can carry so much ore… there would be serious weight issues.
 It’s a dumb observation, but it did cross my mind.
 I’m an armchair crime caper critic.

 But hey, the conclusion of Edge of Eternity was indeed a great payoff for audiences of 1959.